 The formula in this sourdough challah recipe

-The challah bread is made with an enriched dough.
-It’s enriched with oil, honey and eggs.
+The challah bread is made with enriched dough.
+It’s enriched with oil, honey, and eggs.

 To minimize the sourness of the starter I am using a stiff levain, which is made from your regular 100% hydration starter (to minimize the need for having multiple starters).
 A stiff starter can grow as high as your regular starter.